What are Modes in Diffusion Models?

 In statistical terms, a mode is a peak in the probability distribution of your data.
 In simpler terms, it’s a pattern or behavior that is commonly found in your dataset.

-Well, the concept of modes and the need to learn them is nothing new, Gaussian Mixture Models have been known since 1950s.
-However, there are multiple problems with them, but their one main problem is mode collapse.
-Mode collapes occurs in GMMs when multiple true modes in the data are merged into a single Gaussian component.
-This happens because the model tries to fit the data into a predefined number of Gaussians, which may not match the true number of modes.
+Mode Collapse in Gaussian Mixture Models (GMMs) Well, the concept of mode collapse is nothing new, it is well known and one of the famous solution for this is Gaussian Mixture Models which we have known since 1950s.
+However, model collape occurs in GMMs also!
+This happens when multiple true modes in the data are merged into a single Gaussian component.
+This is because the model tries to fit the data into a predefined number of Gaussians (a hyperparameter that we need to specify), which may not match the true number of modes.

 Modes in Diffusion Models